 We can use the upper bit for the sign (0 for positive numbers, 1 for negative numbers), and the remaining bits to represent a positive real number.
 Using a dedicated bit to represent sign is called sign and magnitude.
 Since we cannot take the square root of a negative number we can assume the sign bit is always 0.

-We can interpret the next 8 bits as the integral part of a value, and the remaining bits are the fractional part.
-In this case the value is 10001010.0100001 in binary (we can elide trailing zeros just like with decimal numbers).
+in binary (we can elide trailing zeros just like with decimal numbers).
 This corresponds to a decimal value of $138.2578125.$ We can use this value which I will denote $f$ to represent numbers in a few different ways.
 If we treat the 31-bit value as an unsigned integer $u$ (i.e. $u=\mathrm{0b01000101001000010000000000000000}=1159790592$) then

-We can just set $x=f$, i.e. we consider 01000101001000010000000000000000 to represent the number $138.2578125.$ This format is called fixed point, because the decimal point is always always fixed at the same place.
+to represent the number $138.2578125.$ This format is called fixed point, because the decimal point is always always fixed at the same place.
 It has some niche uses but isn't commonly used because of its major weakness: the range of values it can represent is very limited: only up to 255.9999999 in this example.

-We can increase the range of values that we can represent by exponentiating the fixed point value, i.e. $x=2^{f-127}$.
-So, instead of considering 01000101001000010000000000000000 to represent the value $138.2578125$ we say it represents the number $2^{138.2578125 - 127} = 2448.7.$ This is called the Logarithmic Number System (LNS).
+to represent the value $138.2578125$ we say it represents the number $2^{138.2578125 - 127} = 2448.7.$ This is called the Logarithmic Number System (LNS).
 The $^{-127}$ offset is used so we can represent numbers smaller than $1.$ Now we can represent numbers up to $2^{128.9999999}.$ We do lose some nice properties though, the most critical is that addition and subtraction are difficult to implement with this number system.

 To make addition and subtraction easier to implement we can treat the integral and fractional parts of $f$ differently, let's call them $f_e$ and $f_m$.
 We make the integral part logarithmic, and the fractional part linear using $x=2^{f_e - 127} \times (1 + f_m)$.
 In our example $2^{138 - 127} \times 1.2578125 = 2576.$ This means the exponent of $2$ is always integral, which computers can easily deal with.
 This format is called floating point because the decimal point floats around (don't worry about it).
 Virtually all code uses this format for real numbers, and almost all processors have hardware support for it.
-This is also why real numbers in C are float.
+This is also why real numbers in C are float

 To summarise, the same bit pattern can mean three different numbers depending on the number format we are using:

-Bit pattern Number format Value
+Bit pattern | Number format | Value |

-01000101001000010000000000000000 Fixed point $\textcolor{blue}{138}.\textcolor{red}{2578125}$
+Fixed point | $\textcolor{blue}{138}.\textcolor{red}{2578125}$ |

-01000101001000010000000000000000 LNS $2^{\textcolor{blue}{138}.\textcolor{red}{2578125} - 127} = 2448.7$
+LNS | $2^{\textcolor{blue}{138}.\textcolor{red}{2578125} - 127} = 2448.7$ |

-01000101001000010000000000000000 Floating point $2^{\textcolor{blue}{138} - 127} \times 1.\textcolor{red}{2578125} = 2576$
+Floating point | $2^{\textcolor{blue}{138} - 127} \times 1.\textcolor{red}{2578125} = 2576$ |

 If we are using LNS numbers, we do not need a trick to calculate the inverse square root - we can easily calculate it exactly.
 Recall that the LNS interpretation of an unsigned integer $u$ is

-The inverse square root of a value $2^x$ is
+$$2^{u/2^{23} - 127}$$The inverse square root of a value $2^x$ is

-So to find the unsigned integer $q$ that would give the inverse square root, we need to solve
+$$(2^x)^{-1/2} = 2^{-x/2}$$So to find the unsigned integer $q$ that would give the inverse square root, we need to solve

-$$2^{q/2^{23} - 127} = 2^{-(u/2^{23} - 127)/2}$$
+$$2^{q/2^{23} - 127} = 2^{-(u/2^{23} - 127)/2}$$Simplifying this gives

-$$q/2^{23} - 127 = -(u/2^{23} - 127)/2$$ $$q/2^{23} - 127 = -(u/2^{23})/2 + 127/2$$ $$q/2^{23} = 190.5 - (u/2^{23})/2$$ $$q = 190.5 \times 2^{23} - u/2$$
+$$q/2^{23} - 127 = -(u/2^{23} - 127)/2$$ $$q/2^{23} - 127 = -(u/2^{23})/2 + 127/2$$ $$q/2^{23} = 190.5 - (u/2^{23})/2$$ $$q = 190.5 \times 2^{23} - u/2$$In code form this is

 q = 1598029824 - (u/2);